Phase diagrams of spin-2 Floquet spinor Bose-Einstein condensates: Possible states

 with

 and its energy is

 It has already been shown that this solution cannot exist in a conventional spin-2 condensate~\cite{yuki12}.
 Our result is consistent with this conclusion: When $\mathcal{Q}=0$, $J_0(2\mathcal{Q})=1$, which leads to the non-definition of $\alpha$ from Eq.~(\ref{alpha}) if $q_0\neq 0$.
 The interesting finding is that the driving can support its existence, which becomes a unique feature of Floquet spinor BECs.
+It is noticed that the solutions $\mathbf{P_{3}}$, $\mathbf{P_{4}}$, $\mathbf{P_{5}}$ and $\mathbf{P_{6}}$ have $m=0$.
+If $m\neq 0$, it is impossible to get analytical expressions for them.

-Finally, we comment on the case of (6) that all $\zeta_i\neq 0$.
-In order to have the zero transverse magnetization, the solution in the case (6) should be the superposition of the solution of $\mathbf{P_{2}}$ and $\mathbf{P_{6}}$.
-However, since $\mathbf{P_{2}}$ and $\mathbf{P_{6}}$ have different chemical potential, the superposition cannot lead to a stationary ground state.
+Finally, we discuss case (6), where all $\zeta_{m_F}\neq 0$.
+In order to have the zero transverse magnetization, the solution in the case (6) should be the superposition of $\mathbf{P_{2}}$ and $\mathbf{P_{6}}$.
+However, since $\mathbf{P_{2}}$ and $\mathbf{P_{6}}$ have different chemical potential, the superposition can not lead to a stationary ground state.